 The Embassy of Sweden in Riga is located in the park and boulevard area that, along with Riga's historic centre, is on the UNESCO World Heritage List since 1997.
 The building was designed by the renowned Baltic German architect Heinrich Scheel in the 19th century.
 Later it was sold to the von Lövis Menar family.
 Colonel von Lövis Menar and his wife von Meck had eleven children and the large family lived comfortably in the modern building.
 The house had central heating and a lift carried food from the kitchen the basement to the dining room on the first floor.

 When Sweden sought new premises for the mission in Riga in 1938, this building was deemed to be the most suitable.
 Negotiations were well underway when the deal was terminated, citing that the building was too expensive.
-The following year, World War II broke out and Latvia fell into the Soviet sphere of influence.
+The following year, World War II broke out and Latvia was occupied by the Soviet Union.
 The building that almost became the Swedish embassy was nationalized, and used as educational premises for workers, as well as a large kitchen and dining space for Soviet officer families and, from 1952, as premises for the Latvian Teachers' Union.